-The new visual impairment variable, DFSEE42, indicates whether a person has serious difficulty seeing.
+The visual impairment variable, DFSEE42, indicates whether a person has serious difficulty seeing.
 This variable was based on two questions, HE29 and HE30.
 The initial question (HE29) determined if anyone in the family had difficulty seeing.
 If the response was "Yes" (1), a follow-up question (HE30) was asked to determine which household member(s) had a seeing impairment.
 If the family-level response was "Don't Know" (-8), "Refused" (-7), or "Not Ascertained" (-9), all persons were coded with the family-level response.
 In cases where the family-level response was "Yes" (1) but no specific individual was identified as having serious difficulty seeing, all family members were coded as "Don't Know" (-8).

-One subsequent question was asked only of individuals who had difficulty seeing (i.e., DFSEE42 was "Yes" (1)).
+One subsequent question was asked only about individuals who had difficulty seeing (i.e., DFSEE42 was "Yes" (1)).
 BLIND42 indicates whether the family member with seeing impairment is blind.
 Persons with no seeing impairment were coded as "Inapplicable" (-1) for this question, as were persons with "Don't Know" (-8), "Refused" (-7), or "Not Ascertained" (-9) responses to DFSEE42.
-Prior to FY 2013, SEEDIF42 served as the gate question for BLIND42.